Metro Manila Skyway: Development and planning

+The agreement was supplemented on February 14, 1994, with a related undertaking by Citra Lamtoro Gung Persada (CITRA).
+CITRA was to provide a preliminary feasibility study on the Metro Manila Skyways (MMS) project, a system of elevated roadway networks passing through the heart of the Metropolitan Manila area.
+To accelerate the actual implementation of both the Metro Manila Expressway (MME, also known as the C-6 Road and later known as the Southeast Metro Manila Expressway) and the MMS projects, PNCC and CITRA entered into a second agreement.
+Through that agreement, CITRA committed to finance and undertake the preparation, updating, and revalidation of previous studies on the construction, operation, and maintenance of the projects.

-Jakarta-based investor Citra Lamtoro Gung Persada (CITRA), owned by Siti Hardiyanti Rukmana (a daughter of Indonesian President Suharto), signed a Supplemental Toll Operation Agreement (STOA) in November 1995 with the Toll Regulatory Board (TRB) as a grantor and the Philippine National Construction Corporation (PNCC) as operator.
+CITRA, a Jakarta-based investor, owned by Siti Hardiyanti Rukmana (a daughter of Indonesian President Suharto), signed a Supplemental Toll Operation Agreement (STOA) in November 1995 with the Toll Regulatory Board (TRB) as a grantor and the Philippine National Construction Corporation (PNCC) as operator.
 Negotiations began on October 31, 1994, with a group composed of representatives from the Board of Investments (BOI), the Department of Finance (DOF), AIA Capital as a financial adviser, the Department of Public Works and Highways (DPWH), the TRB, the PNCC, and CITRA.
 Under the STOA, Citra Metro Manila Tollways Corporation (CMMTC) was mandated to finance, design, and construct Stage 1 of the South Metro Manila Tollway Project (an elevated expressway from Bicutan to Buendia) and rehabilitate the at-grade portion of the South Metro Manila Tollway project from Magallanes to Alabang.
-The STOA was approved by Philippine President Fidel V. Ramos in April 1996.
+The STOA was approved by President Ramos in April 1996.

 Stage 1

 Stage 1 involved the rehabilitation of the 13.43 km at-grade portion of South Luzon Expressway from Magallanes to Alabang and the construction of a six-lane, 9.3 km elevated expressway above it from Buendia to Bicutan.
-Construction of Stage 1 began on November 28, 1995, and it was inaugurated by then-president Joseph Estrada on December 10, 1998 and officially opened in January 1999 as the initial tolls started.
+Construction of Stage 1 began on November 27, 1995, with actual work beginning in the following year.
+The first pier head rotation was launched by President Ramos in Easter 1996.
 The girder launching technology was used during the construction.
 Special girder launchers were used to lift the girders, minimizing the traffic disruption along the South Luzon Expressway.
+The contact was awarded to a joint venture of Hutama Karya and Taiwanese RSEA.

-The Buendia, Makati (now Amorsolo), Magallanes, and Bicutan exits, as well as Skyway Toll Plazas A and B, were the first to be completed; the Don Bosco exit started its construction on November 17, 2001, and opened on January 3, 2002, and the NAIA Interchange was constructed from March 17, 2004, to the completion date on May 30, 2009.
+The Magallanes–Bicutan segment was inaugurated by President Joseph Estrada on December 10, 1998, followed by the Buendia–Magallanes segment.
+The Magallanes and Bicutan exits, as well as Skyway Toll Plazas A and B, were the first to be completed, followed by the Buendia and Makati (now Amorsolo) exits.
+The Don Bosco exit started its construction on November 17, 2001, and opened on January 3, 2002, and the construction of NAIA Interchange followed, lasting from March 17, 2004, to its completion on May 30, 2009.
 CMMTC spent US$32.7 million (₱1.57 billion) on the 9.3 km portion of Stage 1.